BY SOFO ARCHON

 Pain is there for a reason — to show us that there’s something wrong with the way we are living, and that we need to change it, and only when we change it, will our pain cease.

-Pain is a messenger, trying to protect us from further harming ourselves, but we’ve chosen to avoid listening to pain, dreading its very presence.
+Pain is a messenger, trying to protect us from further harming ourselves, but we’ve chosen to avoid listening to our pain, dreading its very presence.
 We’ve found myriad ways to distract ourselves from pain — from spending hours upon hours watching television to mindlessly consuming medication — lest there’s a moment of silence when we might confront it.

 We push pain deep into our unconscious, and keep it there, buried yet well alive, and we’re always afraid that at any time in might erupt and we’ll come to experience it.